wIld ChRIST, wILD eARth, wIlD SelF

 Wild Call: Embodying Your Authentic Identity As A Unique Gift to the Word

-We will explore rewilding our “call” as leaders, and what it means to embody one’s authentic identity as a unique gift to the world.
-Today will focus on practical steps for the cultivation of wholeness and integrating practices from the week into your life’s work.
+Rewilding the notion of “call” as a collaboration with our own souls, the Sacred, as well as Earth herself.
+What does it means to embody one’s authentic identity as a unique gift to the world?
+Today will focus on practical steps for the cultivation of wholeness and integrating practices from the workshop into your life’s work.

 11:00 am – 3:00 pm PDT